The Interquartile Range is commonly used in statistics as it helps us identify the natural seasonality and monthly trends in a dataset.

 The formula thus calculates the difference between the two.
 We have an IQR of 6.

-Note: The QUARTILE Function, is included for compatibility purposes for older versions of Microsoft Excel.
+Note: The QUARTILE Function in Excel is included for compatibility purposes for older versions of Microsoft Excel.
 For people using newer versions, rather use QUARTILE.INC or QUARTILE.EXC.
 QUARTILE.INC is inclusive of the 0 and 1 percentile range, whereas QUARTILE.EXC is exclusive of 0 and 1 in its calculation.

 IQR can be interpreted in a few different ways, but one way to think about it is that it represents the range of values within which most of the data points lie.